Sales Impact Models: Why They Matter & How to Build Them

 Building sales impact models

-As mentioned before, the more personalized and specific these models are, the more effective they will be.
+The more personalized and specific these models are, the more effective they will be.
 “Your efforts should be customized to each buyer; if you make a generic or poorly constructed ROI pitch, it can lose you the sale,” Schultz points out.

 Map your contribution

 Every successful model begins with the seller mapping out what they bring to the table.
-Map out the problems that you solve, what you offer that solves those problems, and the impact solving those issues has (both financially and emotionally).
+Explain the problems that you solve, what you offer that solves those problems, and the impact solving those issues has (both financially and emotionally).
 The clearer you are about the variety of ways you can impact buyers, the more effective your model will be.

 Ask specific questions